G-Sravanthi/Weird-Parts-of-JS/README.md

 * Once each context is created the activation phases pops functions off the top os the stack once their task is complete.
 * The creation phase runs bottom to top, and the activation phase runs top to bottom.
 * The execution directions of the creation and activation phases explain the reason why hoisting allows for functions to be called before their declaration.
-## Execution Context Stages
+## Execution Context Phases
-1. Creation Stage
+1. Creation Phase
    * The JS engine parses through the code and when a function is parsed a new execution context is created and added to the stack.
 When that function's execution context is created a `variable object` and an `argument object` are both created for the individual function.
 Within the `variable object`, nested functions are added followed by declared variables.
 The hoisted nested functions point to their own execution context, while the variables are hoisted as `undefined`.
 At this point the value of `this` is established within the lexical scope of the function.
+The creation phase is used by the JS Engine to establish context within the code, as well as, create memory to store variables and functions necessary for the execution phase.
-2. Activation Stage
+2. Activation Phase
-   * The stack runs all nested functions within the execution context and assigns variables their values.
+   * Code is read line by line executing the code in the order it is read.
+The stack runs all nested functions within the execution context and assigns variables their values.

 * Example of Creation and Activation Phases
 ```JavaScript